-Uppermill is a thriving community with a range of specialist shops, restaurants, cafes, pubs as well as a bank and post office, all within close walking distance from the cottage.
-Saddleworth Museum & Art Gallery, just round the corner is full of intriguing objects from the past and tells the story of the people who have created Saddleworth;s landscape and character.
+Uppermill is a vibrant community with a range of specialist shops, restaurants, cafes, pubs and a convenient post office, all within close walking distance from the cottage.
+Saddleworth Museum & Art Gallery, just round the corner is full of intriguing objects from the past and tells the story of the people who have created Saddleworth’s landscape and character.

 It includes the Tourist Information Centre and a useful shop selling a wide range of books, CDs, maps, gifts and souvenirs.

 The Pennine Moonraker trip boat operates from the nearby wharf.
 Hour long trips on the Huddersfield Narrow Canal are usually available (except in Winter) at weekends and during school holidays.

 Just a short walk away is Newbank Garden Centre which is well-stocked and has a welcoming cafe.

 There are many lovely and interesting walks in Saddleworth, surrounded by dramatic Pennine scenery.
 The canal towpath can be followed up the Diggle locks to the Standedge Tunnel Portal or down further locks to Greenfield, Mossley and Stalybridge.
 Two former railway lines have been converted into interesting bridle paths and it is possible to do circular walks linked with the canal towing path.